Source code for adaptive_scheduler._scheduler.slurm

 def _get_ncores(partition: str) -> int | None: numbers = re.findall(r"\d+", partition) if not numbers: return None return int(numbers[0])

-[docs] @lru_cache(maxsize=1) def slurm_partitions( *, timeout: int = 5, with_ncores: bool = True, ) -> list[str] | dict[str, int | None]: """Get the available slurm partitions, raises subprocess.TimeoutExpired after timeout.""" output = subprocess.run( ["sinfo", "-ahO", "partition"], capture_output=True, timeout=timeout, check=False, ) lines = output.stdout.decode("utf-8").split("\n") partitions = sorted(partition for line in lines if (partition := line.strip())) # Sort partitions alphabetically, but put the default partition first partitions = sorted(partitions, key=lambda s: ("*" not in s, s)) # Remove asterisk, which is used for default partition partitions = [partition.replace("*", "") for partition in partitions] if not with_ncores: return partitions return {partition: _get_ncores(partition) for partition in partitions}
+[docs] @lru_cache(maxsize=1) def slurm_partitions( *, timeout: int = 5, with_ncores: bool = True, ) -> list[str] | dict[str, int | None]: """Get the available slurm partitions, raises subprocess.TimeoutExpired after timeout.""" try: # Try with -M all first to include partitions from all clusters in a # federation.
+Falls back to local-only if slurmdbd is not available. for cmd in [ ["sinfo", "-ahO", "partition", "-M", "all"], ["sinfo", "-ahO", "partition"], ]: output = subprocess.run( cmd, capture_output=True, timeout=timeout, check=False, ) if output.returncode == 0: break except FileNotFoundError: return {} if with_ncores else [] lines = output.stdout.decode("utf-8").split("\n") partitions = sorted(partition for line in lines if (partition := line.strip())) # Sort partitions alphabetically, but put the default partition first partitions = sorted(partitions, key=lambda s: ("*" not in s, s)) # Remove asterisk, which is used for default partition, and deduplicate # (partitions may appear multiple times when querying a federation) partitions = list(dict.fromkeys(p.replace("*", "") for p in partitions)) if not with_ncores: return partitions return {partition: _get_ncores(partition) for partition in partitions}